What is Discoverability?

 About a year ago I posted an article about using Google and their search algorithms to your advantage.
 All of that holds today.
 You need to be making efforts online to build and promote yourself and your author brand so you can stand out in search results.
 If you haven’t read that post yet, I encourage you to check it out.

 Let’s start by assuming you’ve got an author website and you’re working hard to generate content regularly with a blog.
-You’ve done your keyword research and you have crafted your online presence in such a way that you’re maximizing each word and post.
+You’ve done your keyword research, and you have crafted your online presence in such a way that you’re maximizing each word and post.

 I’m about to write things you’ve already read and heard and likely are sick of reading and hearing.
 But they bear repeating because they are just so damn important.

-How do you Make your Book Stand Out?
+How do you Make your Book Discoverable?

 I know this might entail some investment of both time and money, but if you’re serious about making your book a success, you need to be ready to put a lot into it.
 Today, let’s go 100% DIY for this one.
 Here are some resources from Lulu to help you create all on your own.